orajput/moveit_merge/template/README.md

 The automated script for merging repos is located [here](https://github.com/davetcoleman/moveit_merge/tree/master).
 To copy your code changes on your own machine into the same unified structure, simply copy the previously separated packages as subfolders in this new unified repository.

+Currently this repo build in Jade but will soon build in Kinetic

 ## Install

 ### Ubuntu Debian